Alvin Kraenzlein: Early years

 Kraenzlein was born in Minneapolis, Minnesota, a son of Johann Georg Kränzlein, a brewer, and Maria Augusta Schmidt, both of German origin.
 After his family moved to Milwaukee, Wisconsin, he attended Milwaukee's East Side High School, where he became involved in sports.
 In 1895, during the Wisconsin Interscholastic Championships, he won first places in the 100-yard dash, 120-yard high hurdles, 220-yard low hurdles, high jump, and shot put.

 He attended the University of Wisconsin where he studied engineering.
 In 1896, he won the 220-yard low hurdles, the high jump and placed second in the 100-yard dash and shot put at the freshman-sophomore track-and-field meet.
 During the 1897 Intercollegiate Athletic Conference Championship, Kraenzlein won the 220-yard low hurdles and the high jump.
 He led the Wisconsin team to the team title.
 He also won the 1897 Amateur Athletic Union (AAU) title in the 220-yard low hurdles.
-In 1897 Kraenzlein set an indoor world record of 36.6 seconds in the 300-yard low hurdles.
+In 1897, Kraenzlein set an indoor world record of 36.6 seconds in the 300-yard low hurdles.

 In 1898, after being recruited by Mike Murphy, the University of Pennsylvania track-and-field coach, he moved to Philadelphia, where he studied at the Dental School, graduating in 1900.

-After winning his first national athletics title in 1897 - the 220 yards hurdles race at the AAU championship, Kraenzlein won five AAU titles in hurdling and long jump events, and eight Intercollegiate Association of Amateur Athletes of America titles in dash, hurdling, and the long jump.
+After winning his first national athletics title in 1897 – the 220 yards hurdles race at the AAU championship, Kraenzlein won five AAU titles in hurdling and long jump events, and eight Intercollegiate Association of Amateur Athletes of America titles in dash, hurdling, and the long jump.
 Being a student at Philadelphia University, he established world records for the 120 meter high hurdles and the 220 meter low hurdles, the last standing for quarter of a century.
 In 1899, Kraenzlein established the long jump world record of 24' 3 1/2".
 He was a leader of the Penn track-and-field team that won four consecutive team IC4A titles.

 Kraenzlein was noted for his hurdling technique, as he was among the first to practice the modern method of straight-lead-leg (the first leg over the hurdle remains straight and parallel with the ground) hurdle clearing.
 Arthur Croome from Great Britain first attempted the straight-lead-leg style in 1886, however, Kraenzlein perfected it and turned into a mainstream technique.
 This was a significant development, as it enabled athletes to overcome the hurdles without reducing speed.

 The world's spotlight

-In 1900, Kraenzlein was training for the Summer Olympics in England.
-He won the British Amateur Athletic Association Championships in London in the 120 yards hurdles and the long jump before entering the 1900 Summer Olympics in Paris, where he established a world record in the 120 yards hurdles for grass tracks.
+In 1900, Kraenzlein was training in England in preparation for the Paris Summer Olympics.
+He won the British Amateur Athletic Association Championships in London in the 120 yards hurdles and the long jump at the 1900 AAA Championships. before entering the 1900 Summer Olympics in Paris, where he established a world record in the 120 yards hurdles for grass tracks.

 Kraenzlein became the most successful athlete of the 1900 Olympics.
-There, during three days of competitions, he won four titles, establishing new Olympic record each time:
+During three days of competitions there, he won four titles, establishing new Olympic record each time: